 Both universities offer general institution-wide open days where you can visit departments and different colleges, but also look out for open day activities organised by the individual colleges themselves.

-Finally, you'll need to make sure your grades match what both universities are looking for too – see our guide to Oxbridge applications for more.
-Not all successful applicants to Oxford and Cambridge have a clean sweep of A*s at GCSE and A-level – but quite a few do.
+Finally, you'll need to make sure your grades meet the university requirements.
+See our guide to Oxbridge applications for more information on entry requirements.
+Not all successful applicants to Oxford and Cambridge have a clean sweep of A*s at A-level – but plenty do.

 With their ancient architecture and world-famous universities, both cities are tourist hotspots – but they each offer a different student experience.
 Here’s an overview of each city:

-As with the universities, the only way to really know which city will suit you is to go there and see what it's really like in person.
+As with the universities themselves, the only way to really know which city will suit you is to go there and see what it's really like in person.

 Both Oxford and Cambridge have prestigious reputations – and there isn't much that seperates them.
 You can often find Oxford or Cambridge alternating between first and second place in the annual university league tables, and they are both respected by academics and employers globally.

-And their prestige is reflected in the grades you'll need to secure a place.
-Here are the typical entry requirements are for a selection of courses at both universities...
+Their prestige is reflected in the grades you'll need to secure a place.
+Here are the typical entry requirements for a selection of courses at both universities.

 Course | Cambridge | Oxford |